SCHOLARSHIPS-Frequently Asked Questions

 Can students send a photocopy of their academic transcripts?
 Yes.
 Please submit the most recent transcript and make sure it contains: cumulative grade point average, class rank, and SAT/ACT scores.

 Can students reapply each year?
-Students who received a renewable scholarship must reapply each year, using the Renewal Application.
+Students who received a renewable scholarship will be alerted via email when it’s time to submit information in order to be considered for a renewed scholarship.
 Receipt of an award for one academic year does not guarantee that an award will be granted in a subsequent year.
 Students who receive a multi-year scholarship must provide proof of continued enrollment before the next installment of their award is paid.

 How are awards paid?
 Scholarship award checks are paid directly to the institution that the student is attending once enrollment at that institution is verified.
 For multi-year awards (Floyd and Isabel Jacques Memorial, Theodore K. Oates Nursing, and Wurzburg Family), the award is paid over a two or four year period.
-At this time, the Martin Luther King scholarship and N. Blaine Groves/Rotary scholarships are paid in equal installments for the fall and spring semesters.
+Most institutions will divide a scholarship payment equally between the first and second semesters.

 Will a Community Foundation award affect a student’s financial aid package?
-Institutions/Colleges/Universities may adjust financial aid packages to reflect scholarships other than those granted by the college.
-Usually a college or university will first use an outside scholarship to replace unmet need, or reduce the amount of loans or work-study before adjusting grants or scholarships.
+Institutions may adjust financial aid packages to reflect scholarships other than those granted by the college.
+Usually a college or university will first use an outside scholarship to replace unmet need, or reduce the amount of loans or work study before adjusting grants or scholarships.
 However, policies vary and students should check with their institutions’ financial aid office.

-Your completed application package must be received on or before the February 28, 2020 deadline.
-Please make sure to request copies of your transcript and recommendation letter(s) in time to allow you to meet the deadline.
-All students are encouraged to apply early.
-Submit your application and all required documents to Eastern West Virginia Community Foundation, 229 East Martin Street, Suite 4, Martinsburg, WV 25401.
+Your completed application and all required materials must be submitted via the AwardSpring platform, ewvcf.org/awardspring on or before the February 26, 2021 deadline.
+Please make sure to request copies of your transcript and line up your reference(s) in time to allow you to meet this deadline.
+All students are encouraged to apply early!

 Questions?
 Call our offices: 304-264-0353.
 Download a PDF of Scholarship FAQs here: Scholarships – Frequently Asked Questions